DUE TO COVID-19, THERE WILL BE NO LECTURE IN 2020.

 If, as we hope, The Constable Trust is able to present its sixteenth annual lecture in the autumn of 2021, information and a booking form will be found here.

-The Constable Trust is pleased to present the Fifteenth Annual Lecture:
+The Constable Trust was pleased to present as its Fifteenth Annual Lecture:

 The Singularity of John Nash’s Artistic Vision

 By Professor Frances Spalding CBE, FRSI, Emeritus Fellow, Clare Hall, Cambridge